10 Ways to Improve School Lunches

 In addition, school cafeterias are serving local organic milk and local and/or organic fruits and vegetables as much as possible.
 These changes are helping to create healthier meal options for students.
 This has led to an overall improvement in student health and learning.

-Many schools include chicken nuggets, hot dogs and corn dogs in their lunch menus.
+Many schools include chicken nuggets, hot dogs and corn dogs on their lunch menus.
 However, these foods contain unhealthy ingredients such as processed meats and high fat content.
 Schools should consider switching up the ingredients to make them healthier.
-Here are some ways of improving school lunches:
+Here are some ways to improve school lunches by switching some ingredients:

-By offering healthier options such as these, schools can ensure they are providing students with nutritious meals that promote their health and well-being.
+By offering healthier options like these, schools can ensure they are providing students with nutritious meals that promote their health and well-being.
 This is an important part of how to improve school lunches.

 Schools need to include vegetarian, vegan and other dietary options in their menus to help ensure students are getting enough nutrients even if they don't eat meat or particular food groups.